IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 # Simulating the Central Limit Theorem {#simulate}

 This simulation is based on code from [Quality and Innovation](https://qualityandinnovation.com/2015/03/30/sampling-distributions-and-central-limit-theorem-in-r/) and [ShinyEd](http://www2.stat.duke.edu/~mc301/shinyed/).
-The code can be found on [github](https://github.com/IanMadd/CLT).
+The code can be found on [github](https://github.com/IanMadd/CLT) and is hosted by [shinyapps.io](https://ianmadd.shinyapps.io/CentralLimitTheorem/).